 Nh,1~0 with probability ψ or Nh,1~Poisλh with probability 1-ψ (eq3)

-where λh is plot level mean abundance, α is the spread of the negative binomial distribution and ψ is the proportion of unoccupied plots (i.e., the inflated zeros).
-Plot-level mean abundance is modeled with log-linear regression of plot-level covariates (xh) (e.g., habitat characteristics):
+where λh is plot level mean abundance, α is the spread of the negative binomial distribution, and ψ is the additional proportion of unoccupied plots (i.e., the inflated zeros).
+Plot-level mean abundance is typically modeled with log-linear regression of plot-level covariates (e.g., habitat characteristics):

-logλh=βλXplot (eq4)
+logλh=βkXh,k (eq4)

-Where βλ is a vector of model parameters (i.e., β0,β1…) and Xplot is a vector of plot-level habitat covariates including the intercept values (i.e., 1,x1…).
+where βk is a vector of k+1 regression coefficients (i.e., β0,β1…βk) and Xh,kis a matrix of plot-level habitat covariates including intercepts (i.e., 1,x1…xk).
 Subsequent year abundance is then a combination of the surviving individuals from each plot (Sh,t) and recruitment of new individuals into each plot (Gh,t):

 Nh,t=Sh,t+Gh,t for t≠1 (eq5)